u2i/nine_one_one/README.md

 # Changelog

-1.0.0 Migrate to Pager Duty Events API V2, which makes this version backwards incompatible.
+1.0.0 Migrate to Pager Duty Events API V2 (backwards incompatible!) and add support for slack hash message.

 0.3.0 Allow to have multiple configurations for notifications